doc4d/docs/docs/API/DataStoreClass.md

 The `.clearAllRemoteContexts()` function <!-- REF #DataStoreClass.clearAllRemoteContexts().Summary -->clears all the attributes for all the active contexts in the datastore<!-- END REF -->.

-This function is mainly used for debugging purposes, when clearing the context is more efficient than restarting the client.
+This function is mainly used for debugging purposes.
+One thing to keep in mind is that the debugger sends requests to the server and queries all the dataclass attributes to display them.
+This can pollute your contexts with unnecessary data.

-Keep in mind that the debugger sends requests to the server and queries all the dataclass attributes.
+In such cases, you can use `.clearAllRemoteContexts()` to clear your contexts and keep them clean.

 #### See also